-Your favorite fall drink is probably filled with sugar
+Your favorite seasonal drink is probably filled with sugar

-Fall is upon us and, with it, pumpkin-flavored beverages have returned to coffee shops.
-While your favorite seasonal drink may smell and taste just like fall — it’s probably loaded with sugar.
+'Tis the season for red cups and seasonal drinks to return to your favorite coffee shop.
+While your favorite beverage may smell and taste just like the holidays — it’s probably loaded with sugar.
 Sugary drinks may taste great, but “drinking large amounts of sugar can lead to serious health problems” including an increased risk of heart disease, obesity and tooth decay.

 Drinks like these are supposed to be sweet, so naturally there are lots of syrups added to the drink to give it that perfect taste.
 Plus, if you add on the whipped cream or other toppings, you are adding additional sugar and fat.
 Calories in drinks are especially tricky because they are often "empty calories" which means they do not make us feel as full when we consume them.